Echocardiographic Predictors of Outcome in Eisenmenger Syndrome

 As patients with Eisenmenger physiology may remain stable for years with a disease course with a different natural history than other types of pulmonary hypertension, prognostication can be difficult.
 Recent studies have shown the prognostic valve of serum BNP as well as the echocardiographic parameter TAPSE.
 This study reinforces the role for TAPSE and includes the additional echocardiographic parameters of myocardial performance and estimated central venous pressure.
 As it can be difficult to determine the optimal timing for initiation of pulmonary vasodilators, it is hoped that a better understanding of prognosis can help to determine timing and optimization of medical therapy in this complex patient population.

-Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Pulmonary Hypertension and Venous Thromboembolism, Congenital Heart Disease, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement, Heart Failure and Cardiac Biomarkers, Pulmonary Hypertension
+Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Pulmonary Hypertension and Venous Thromboembolism, Congenital Heart Disease, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Heart Failure and Cardiac Biomarkers, Pulmonary Hypertension

 Keywords: Outcome Assessment (Health Care), Tricuspid Valve, Ventricular Function, Right, Eisenmenger Complex, Heart Defects, Congenital, Cardiac Catheterization, Hypertension, Pulmonary, Central Venous Pressure, Heart Ventricles, Vasodilator Agents, Natriuretic Peptide, Brain